RunestoneInteractive/HomePage/pages/webwork.rst

 ------------

 We must be aware of the potential for overuse of this server's resources.
-WeBWorK in general may not perform well if too many users are active at the exact same time.
+WeBWorK may not perform well if too many users are active at the same time.
 Therefore we ask that no one use this service to administer quizzes or exams of any nature on a large scale.

 It should be OK for a typical course of around 30 students to have a timed quiz at the same time, but even that can become an issue if coincidentally, several other courses do the same thing at the same time.
 So it is best to plan to not use timed quizzes with this service, or if you do, to plan for times that are unlikely to overlap with other users.
-We will reach out to you if we find your course is responsible for too much activity, and we reserve the right to clsoe access to your course until the issue is resolved.
+We will reach out to you if we find your course is responsible for too much activity, and we reserve the right to close access to your course until the issue is resolved.

 Demonstration Courses
 ---------------------